FENECON Home 20 & 30 assembly and operating instructions

 -

-The use of spare and wear parts from third-party manufacturers can lead to risks.
-Only original parts or spare and wear parts approved by the manufacturer may be used.
-The instructions for spare parts must be observed.
+The use of spare and wear parts from third-party manufacturers can pose risks.
+Only original parts or spare and wear parts approved by the manufacturer must be used.
+The instructions for spare parts must be adhered to.
 Further information can be found in the wiring diagram.

-Further information must be requested from the manufacturer. |
+Further information must be requested from the manufacturer |

 3. Technical data